starship/starship/docs/config/README.md

 ## Swift

-The `swift` module shows the currently installed version of Swift.
+By default the `swift` module shows the currently installed version of Swift.
 The module will be shown if any of the following conditions are met:

 - The current directory contains a `Package.swift` file